spiegl/MasterThesisKnowledgeBot/README.md

 ## License

-This project is licensed under the GNU GPLv3 License - see the [LICENSE.md](LICENSE.md) for details
+This project is licensed under the GNU GPLv3 License - see the [LICENSE](LICENSE) for details